imartinf/magerit-guide/README.md

 **NOTE:** python must have been loaded prior to running this command.
 You can check it by running [“module list”](#to-list-currently-loaded-modules) command.

 The steps presented from this point on will be executed when launching **probe_magerit.sh**.
-You can try to run them on a terminal on your own but you may not have the required permissions to do so.
+You can try to run them on a terminal directly if you want to check the output of each command.
+However, a description of each of the steps is presented below for a better understanding of the process.

 ### 3. Access the venv using: